Correspondence law school: Overview

 In California, students can attend unaccredited law schools for 4 years through either a correspondence or online law school.
 Once a law student has successfully completed their first year of law school, Business and Professions Code section 6060 requires the student to take and pass the First Year Law Student Examination (FYLSE), commonly known as the "baby bar", within the first three attempts of becoming eligible.
 If student fails to do so, all law school education beyond year one will be ignored by the state, the student must pass this exam before becoming a lawyer if they have obtained their entire degree online, or by correspondence law school.
-In the United States, non-ABA approved law schools and online/correspondence schools have lower bar passage rates than ABA-approved and traditional brick and mortar law schools.
+In the United States, non-ABA approved law schools and online/correspondence schools, which primarily exist in California, have lower bar passage rates than ABA-approved and traditional brick and mortar law schools.